 Introduction: Why EHR Software Development Matters Today

-Why custom EHR development differs from off-the-shelf: Off-the-shelf EHRs optimize for broad market fit and compliance; EHR software development for a specific organization optimizes for your workflows, integrations, and strategic differentiation.
+Why custom EHR development differs from off-the-shelf: Off-the-shelf EHRs optimize for broad market fit and compliance; custom EHR software development for a specific organization optimizes for your workflows, integrations, and strategic differentiation.
 That’s valuable, but it also transfers more responsibility to you (security, regulatory compliance, uptime, and change management).
+The same applies to EMR software development, especially if your scope is a single practice or specialty.

 Who this guide is for: